grapestone5321/robond-deep_learning/writeup.md

 ### Limitations to the neural network with the given data chosen for various follow-me scenarios.
 This model and data would not work well for following another object (dog, cat, car, etc.) instead of a human.
 Some changes would be required.
-- Additional data would be required to discriminate new object from others, and the network needs to train again using those images.
+- Add data with labels to discriminate new object from others.
-- Add an additional output node for this new object, and add labels to training data with this label.
+- Train the network again using those images.